joe-boadi/cplus-for-beginners/README.md

 Read more on C++ [here](https://learn.microsoft.com/en-us/cpp/?view=msvc-170)<br>
 Also W3Schools have got the best environment to learn and to explore more on the language.
 Make use of it [Click Here](https://www.w3schools.com/cpp/) to learn more.<br>
+I recommend reading thoroughly the documentation to better understand how C++ behaves. <br>
 ### _Disclaimer_
 **This repository is for study purpose only and reference**